ebdrup/json-schema-benchmark/README.md

 # json-schema-benchmark
 Performance benchmark for Node.js JSON-schema validators.

-Also tests against official JSON-schema test suite and checking for validators that cause side-effects on schema or data.
+Also tests against [official JSON-schema test suite](https://github.com/json-schema/JSON-Schema-Test-Suite) and checks for validators that cause side-effects on schema or data.

 # Performance